What to know about male smokers and fertility

-It is well accepted that smoking is detrimental to ovarian function and female fertility.
-Smoking has been shown to be toxic to ovarian follicles and eggs, demonstrating a direct correlation between smoking and decline in fertility.
+Before diving into the link between male smokers and fertility issues, we’ll look at the ladies.
+Smoking is detrimental to ovarian function and female fertility.
+Smoking is toxic to ovarian follicles and eggs, demonstrating a direct correlation between smoking and decline in fertility.

-Excessive smoking is linked to the premature onset of diminished ovarian reserve (loss of eggs from the ovary) which leads to a decline in fertility.
-In fact, several studies report that pregnancy rates from in vitro fertilization (IVF) are reduced by 45-50% for women who smoke!
+Excessive smoking can cause the premature onset of diminished ovarian reserve (loss of eggs from the ovary) which leads to a decline in fertility.
+In fact, several studies report that pregnancy rates from in vitro fertilization (IVF) are reduced by 45-50% for women who smoke.
 Also, women exposed to second hand smoke had lower chances of success than their non-smoking peers.
-In cycles where a couple’s embryos are placed into a gestational carrier, pregnancy rates were lower (19% vs. 44%), if the carrier was a smoker.
+In cycles where a couple’s embryos was in a gestational carrier, pregnancy rates were lower (19% vs. 44%), if the carrier was a smoker.

 In this study, all of the embryos came from couples who did not smoke.
 The conclusion of this study was that smoking adversely affected the vascular blood flow to the uterus, making it less receptive in regard to implantation.
 To make matters worse, smoking increases the chance of a miscarriage once a woman does become pregnant.
 This is a compounding negative effect on fertility.

-Pregnancy rates for couples undergoing IVF were evaluated for male non-smokers and to smokers.
+Researchers compared pregnancy rates for couples undergoing IVF.
 Women who had non-smoking partners had a higher pregnancy rate (32% vs. 18%).
 It was thought that reason for the lower pregnancy rate was that the sperm from the male partners who smoke had more difficulty fertilizing an egg.
 However, this study also evaluated the 2 groups where eggs were directly injected with sperm , a procedure called intracytoplasmic sperm injection (ICSI).